How to Master Push-Ups at Every Fitness Level

 Begin in a high plank position.
 Place hands on the floor slightly wider than shoulder-width, fingers pointing forward or very slightly outward.
 Extend legs fully behind you, weight on your toes.
 The critical setup: create a completely straight line from the crown of your head through your hips to your heels.
 Engage the core, glutes, and quadriceps simultaneously to maintain this alignment.
 The hips must not sag toward the floor (which loads the lumbar spine) or pike up toward the ceiling (which reduces the muscular demand on the chest and triceps).

 Before descending, set the shoulder blades.
 Pull them back toward the spine (retraction) and down away from the ears (depression).
-This scapular pre-set is the single most important setup element β€” it stabilizes the glenohumeral joint and positions the rotator cuff for safe loading during the pressing movement.
-Lose this position at any point during the repetition and the exercise becomes significantly more dangerous for the shoulder.
+This scapular pre-set is an especially important setup element β€” it stabilizes the glenohumeral joint and positions the rotator cuff for safer loading during the pressing movement.
+Lose this position at any point during the repetition and the exercise can place more stress on the shoulder.

 Lower the body by bending the elbows.
 The elbow angle is the most technically consequential decision in the push-up: the elbows should angle backward at approximately 45 degrees from the torso β€” neither flaring out to the sides at 90 degrees (the classic β€œT” position that dramatically stresses the anterior shoulder capsule) nor tucking straight back along the ribs.
 The 45-degree diagonal is the biomechanical sweet spot that shares load across the pectorals, triceps, and anterior deltoid while minimizing shoulder impingement.
 Lower until the chest is approximately one inch from the floor or makes light contact.